Traditional Norwegian painting Rosemaling

 Churches did not escape the attention of rusemalinga artists – they also have these paintings, however, they are subject to strict canons of the Church.
 The first samples of the painting were quite rude and careless, but gradually masters gained experience and honed the art – everything as it is today.
 Paintings from different regions differ much.

-Rosemaling is widely used in our days in the most unexpected ways:
+Meanwhile, people use Rosemaling in our days in the most unexpected ways (pictures in the gallery).